UL-FRI-LGM/cescg2023-webgpu/Part 4/Task Description.md

 * Add the logic to move light sources up or down between a minimum and maximum y position of 0 and 1 respectively.
   We'll use the `direction` member of a `PointLight` to determine if it is going up (`direction == 1`) or down (`direction == 0`).
   Additionally, we'll add a constant movement speed.
-  If a light source reached either the minimum or maximum y position, we'll change the direction of the light source:
+  If a light source reached either the minimum or maximum y position, we'll change the direction of the light source for subsequent frames by setting the `direction`in the buffer to the opposite direction:
 ```wgsl
 const DOWN: u32 = 0u;
 const UP: u32 = 1u;